-If Google does not meet the SLA, and if Customer meets its obligations under this SLA, Customer will be eligible to receive the Financial Credits described below.
-This SLA states Customer's sole and exclusive remedy for any failure by Google to meet the SLA.
+If Google does not meet the SLO, and if Customer meets its obligations under this SLA, Customer will be eligible to receive the Financial Credits described below.
+This SLA states Customer's sole and exclusive remedy for any failure by Google to meet the SLO.
 Capitalized terms used in this SLA, but not defined in this SLA, have the meaning set forth in the Agreement.
-If the Agreement is the Google Cloud Platform under a Google Cloud partner or reseller program, then all references to "Customer" in this SLA mean "Reseller," and any Financial Credit(s) will only apply for impacted Reseller order(s) under the Agreement.
+If the Agreement authorizes the resale or supply of Google Cloud Platform under a Google Cloud partner or reseller program, then all references to Customer in this SLA mean Partner or Reseller (as applicable), and any Financial Credit(s) will only apply for impacted Partner or Reseller order(s) under the Agreement.

 The following definitions apply to the SLA.

 - "Downtime Period" means (i) with respect to Cloud SQL First Generation: a period of one consecutive minute of Downtime in which at least five connection attempts are made with no concurrently open connections; or (ii) with respect to Cloud SQL Second Generation for MySQL, Cloud SQL for SQL Server, and Cloud SQL for PostgreSQL: one consecutive minute of Downtime.
 Intermittent Downtime for a period of less than one minute will not be counted towards any Downtime Periods.
 Downtime as part of Scheduled Maintenance will not be counted towards any Downtime Period.

 - "Error Rate" means the number of Valid Requests to open a connection that fail to open a connection, divided by the total number of Valid Requests during that period.